KIAA2012

-KIAA2012 is a protein which, in humans, is encoded by the KIAA2012 gene.
+Uncharacterized protein KIAA2012 is a protein which, in humans, is encoded by the KIAA2012 gene.
 KIAA2012 is expressed at very low levels throughout the body, but it is primarily expressed in the ovary, lungs, and brain.

 Gene

 Ideogram of human chromosome 2 showing the location of KIAA2012.

 KIAA2012 is located on the positive sense strand at position 2q33.1.
 KIAA2012 has 24 exons, and it spans 131,934 bases including introns.
 No aliases or common names are used in addition to KIAA2012.

 Gene level regulation

 Within the promoter region of KIAA2012, there is a highly conserved transcription factor binding site that has no common SNPs.
 The RFX transcription factors, more specifically RFX1-6, bind to this highly conserved region and regulates cellular specialization and differentiation.
 The image below shows the promoter region of KIAA2012 with the highly conserved RFX1-6 binding site.

 Human KIAA2012 promoter sequence.
 In red are common SNPs, highlighted in yellow is the conserved RFX1-6 transcription factor binding site, and the bolded letters show the transcription start site.